arnold-c/CSDNoise/manuscript/manuscript.typ

 Outbreak detection produced false positives under the null simulations for all EWS metrics, except for the coefficient of variation computed on time series resulting from perfect tests, which also failed to alert in emergent simulations.
 Here we illustrate the comparison of timing of alerts for the autocovariance metric for the null and emergent simulations (@fig-autocovariance-survival).
-The remaining metrics are illustrated in the supplement (Supplemental Figures 14-20).
 Outbreak detection using the autocovariance metric resulted in comparable timing of alerts for perfect and imperfect tests under low and high Poisson noise (@fig-autocovariance-survival).
 For low dynamical noise, the imperfect test resulted in a similar number of true positives under the emergent scenario, but tended to trigger those alerts later than with a perfect test.
 Notably, an imperfect test resulted in more false positives under the null scenario and tended to trigger those alerts later.